elidel28/OlympiaOyster-Genomics-Capstone/README.md

 ## Scipts Overview:

 align_reads : This script aligns paired-end FASTQ reads to a reference genome using BWA-MEM and generates SAM files for each sample.
+Inputs:
-Inputs: Reference genome FASTA file (.fasta) and paired-end FASTQ files (R1 and R2 for each sample)
+- Reference genome FASTA file (.fasta)
+- Paired-end FASTQ files (R1 and R2 for each sample)
+Outputs:
-Outputs: SAM files for each sample saved in the results/ directory (<sample>.sam)
+- SAM files for each sample saved in the results/ directory (<sample>.sam)

 BQSRscripts : This script runs a GATK-based pipeline for base quality score recalibration (BQSR), variant calling, and filtering on multiple BAM files, producing final GVCF files for downstream analysis.